awsdocs/aws-codedeploy-user-guide/doc_source/on-premises-instances-operations-deregister-manually.md

   aws deploy deregister-on-premises-instance --instance-name AssetTag12010298EX
   ```

-  After you deregister an on\-premises instance, you cannot create a replacement instance with the same name or the same associated IAM user name until AWS CodeDeploy deletes its records about the deregistered on\-premises instance\.
-This typically takes about 24 hours\.
+  After you deregister an on\-premises instance:
+  +  It stops appearing in the console immediately\.
+  +  You can create another instance with the same name immediately\.